ericrovtar/ericrovtar.github.io/_posts/2015-07-17-second-chances-(ant-man).md

 {% include inline-image.html src="/images/posts/2015/07/17/michael-douglas.jpg" caption="Michael Douglas as Dr. Hank Pym" %}

-We all have parts of our past that we with we could change, wrongs we&rsquo;ve committed that we wish could be righted, relationships ended that we with we could mend.
+We all have parts of our past that we wish we could change, wrongs we&rsquo;ve committed that we wish could be righted, relationships ended that we with we could mend.

 If we&rsquo;re lucky, every once and a while we get that chance to at least apologize and try to start over.
 It&rsquo;s never easy and sometimes the damage is too great.
 Still, when a second chance comes along, I urge you to take it.
 Don&rsquo;t let pride or something else get in the way.
 Life&rsquo;s too short for that.